Fatigue and Fracture Research Lab

-Welcome to the Fatigue Testing & Advanced Manufacturing Lab (FTAM LAB)
+Welcome to the Fatigue and Fracture Research Lab

 • Fatigue and fracture testing is the process of testing the structure’s ability to sustain cyclic load to determine durability and lifespan.